guide to cybercriminal

 You’ve Probably Been Phished

 To say that this method is effective would be an understatement.
 First of all, the massive breadth of attacks—there are literally millions of these attacks per day—results in high levels (and low percentages) of successful attacks.
-In fact, 88 percent of organizations that were polled claimed to experience at least one phishing attack in 2019.
+In fact, 88% of organizations that were polled claimed to experience at least one phishing attack in 2019.
 In 2020, phishing emails were one of every 4,200 emails sent or about 73 million.
 The pace has actually quickened in 2021.

 Phishing is More Prevalent Than Ever

 Phishing has been an issue for quite a while, but the COVID-19 pandemic and the corresponding jump in remote work provided the perfect opportunity for these scammers to operate.
-In 2020, 75 percent of worldwide organizations were targeted by phishing attacks, while 74 percent of U.S. businesses were successfully attacked in some way.
-This often led to massive losses, some $3.92 million on average.
-That’s an average and takes into account loss of productivity from downtime, data theft, deterioration of consumer confidence, and other factors.
+In 2020, 75% of worldwide organizations were targeted by cyber attacks, while 74% of US businesses fell prey to cyber attacks in some way.
+Increased use of social media has also made users easy prey to cyber criminals.

 It is therefore important that you do what you can to train your staff about how to recognize and thwart phishing attempts before they have a chance to have a negative effect on your business.